Worldline-Global-Collect/connect-sdk-client-js/documentation/Migration Guide v4 to v5.md

 # Migration from version 4 to version 5

 The landscape of frontend development and supported technologies by browsers has evolved rapidly in recent years.
-To name a few; handling asynchronous code with native Promises, new javascript data structures `Map`, `Set` and sequence operations like `find`, `include`, `some` are now more declarative and built into all stable browsers.
+To name a few; handling asynchronous code with native Promises, new JavasSript data structures `Map`, `Set` and sequence operations like `find`, `include`, `some` are now more declarative and built into all stable browsers.

 Rewriting the codebase results in a smaller package size by using tree shaking and native APIs instead of polyfills.